Hirzebruch-Zagier cycles in $p$-adic families and adjoint $L$-values: A p -adic tower of level subgroups and its Iwasawa theory

-Notice that it is enough to check it at the level of $\C$-points.
+\begin{lemma} Suppose that there exists a neat open compact subgroup $U$ of $G(\A_f)$ containing $K_{\pmb{r}}$ and its conjugate $K_{\pmb{r}}^\tau$ via the non-trivial element $\tau \in {\rm Gal}(E/F)$.
+Then the map $u \circ \iota_{\pmb{r}}$ is a closed immersion. \end{lemma} \begin{proof} Notice that it is enough to check it at the level of $\C$-points.
 As right multiplication by $u$ is clearly a bijection, the statement follows from showing that $\iota_{\pmb{r}}$ is injective.
-Recall the decomposition
+To ease the notation, let $V$ denote $u K_{\pmb{r}}u^{-1}$.
+Recall that, if we denote by $Y_H$ and $Y_G$ the varieties at infinite level, we have using \cite[(1.8.2)]{DeligneBourbakiShimura} and that the center acts trivially